Great moments in bad breath history, part 1: A look into literature

 "'You're my best friend, right?'

 "'Okay.
 Sometimes I think I have bad breath.'
 She stopped.
 'The thing is, you can never tell if you have bad breath or not.
 So the thing is' - she paused - 'I want you to check it for me.'

 "I didn't know what to say and so said nothing.

 "'Okay, here goes.'
 She leaned towards me and huffed a single breath in my face..."

 -Jeffrey Eugenides, -Middlesex

 "She kindly supplied her with a family remedy against bad breath: 'Bad breath originates in the stomach and several causes contribute to it.
-To eliminate it, start by gargling salt water mixed with a few drops of powdered camphor vinegar, sniffing the mixture up the nostrils at the same time.
+To alleviate it, start by gargling salt water mixed with a few drops of powdered camphor vinegar, sniffing the mixture up the nostrils at the same time.
 In addition, chew mint leaves constantly.
 By itself, the regimen proposed here when followed rigorously, can purify the foulest breath." -Laura Esquivel, Like Water for Chocolate